themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 });
 ```

-Just a one-liner to seal the deal: `saveAs( blob, `${fileName}.zip` );`.
+Just a one-liner to seal the deal: <code>saveAs( blob, `${fileName}.zip` );</code>.
 Boom!
+Here, we get the `saveAs` method from the filesaver.js library we added at the start of the recipe.
 Remember here, `fileName` is equal to the variable we built out of our user's first and last name earlier.
 From here, when our file is successfully received from the server and converted on the client, our file will download on the user's computer!
 Spectacular.
 To cap everything off, we reset our button state for the user to acknowledge the function completing.

 Wipe that marshmallow of your face, Venkman.
 We're done!